debashish110215/misfit_assessment/README.md

 ### Installation:
 * Clone the project.
 * Clean the project using ide.
+* Change the connection string on ‘appsettings.json’ with your Data Source, User Id and Password.
 * Build and select 'Misfit.DA' as default project and run 'update-database -verbose' from package manager console to create a blank database.
-* Before that change the connection string on ‘appsettings.json’ with your Data Source, User Id and Password.
 * If migration not worked for you, restore the 'MisfitDB.bak' with some dummy data and change the connection string into 'appsettings.json' file. then run and enjoy :)